You are here

 Every service has different costs.
 Many small service firms fail to analyze their services' total cost and thus fail to price them profitably.
 By analyzing the cost of each service, prices can be set to maximize profits and eliminate unprofitable services.

-The Iowa Small Business Development Center offers a useful cheat sheet on How To Price Your Products and Services, which includes tips for analyzing your total costs.
+The Iowa Small Business Development Center offers a useful course on How To Price Your Products and Services, which includes tips for analyzing your total costs.
 Components to understand and analyze are:

 - Material costs